 I did not know where, or what that was.
 I had never been to Woodside, California.
 And, I had no idea what a rookie portfolio manager from Texas was supposed to wear for my first trip into the heart of Silicon Valley, on that day in 1999.

 In hindsight, I see the wink and smile from the Market Gods…okay maybe a full belly-laugh at me, when my host walks in dressed like a redneck farmer.
 His worn-out denim shirt, over a pair of old jeans was disruptively comfortable to sit with.
 The founder of a wildly successful semiconductor company was one of the easiest people to ‘talk about it’ with, that I’ve ever come across, in the two decades since.

 I was sitting smack dab in the middle of the technology bubble.
-For all the comparisons being made today, with what it must have felt like in 1999, I will share my opinion from the tip of the spatula that day, that it’s different, very different (but it always is).
+For all the comparisons made with what it must have felt like in 1999, I will share my opinion from the tip of the spatula that day, that it was different, very different (but it always is).
 Comparisons and predictions do not last as long as the people and businesses, not distracted by them.
 It took me a long time to learn the depth of that simple truth, and what it requires.
-Thankfully, I keep good notes and wanted to share a few in case they help anybody else find the 5 un-crowded paths he mastered.
+Thankfully, I keep good notes and wanted to share a few, in case they help anybody else find the 5 un-crowded paths he mastered.

 #1 Aggressive Humility

 I will never forget my host’s opening and closing remarks before the menus he didn’t need, never arrived.
 “I don’t know what’s going to happen next, but it does not matter, I want to take some chips off the table.
 Only thing I know is you should get the blueberry pancakes.”

 Later that day, just up the hill from where we sipped our coffee, the largest private real estate transaction set a new high closing price in America.